Harisant-code/og1rf-lpxtg-screen/README.md

 limitation for pilus-type sorting signals) and rejected all 18 chance motif matches.
 Full results are in `data/supp_table_cwpred_crosstab.csv`.

+## Development note

+This script was drafted with AI assistance (Biomni, Phylo) under the authors' scientific direction, implementing the published tripartite sorting-signal criteria (Boekhorst et al., 2005).
+The authors independently executed the code and verified that it reproduces the reported results (2,583 proteins screened; 165 / 56 / 36 funnel; all five positive-control adhesins correctly identified).

 ## References

 - Boekhorst J, de Been MW, Kleerebezem M, Siezen RJ.
 2005.
 Predicting the